Explore the garden at Rufford Old Hall

 A journey through spring...

 As you pass through the entrance, you'll notice a colourful array of springtime flowers coming into bloom.
 From daffodils and crocuses to bluebells, you can see spring changing all around us.

 Venture into the North Woods at any point in spring and you are bound to see something magical.
 It's well-known for the incredible display of thousands of bluebells in mid-April, offering the chance to take a stroll through a sparkling sea of blue.
 It's arguably one of the best places to see bluebells in Lancashire.

 Courtyard & Walled Garden

-Wander through the Squirrel Border and you will be met by a sea of colour.
-Take a seat on one of the benches and treat yourself to a picnic, overlooked by a mischievous duo of giant squirrel-shaped topiary, gleaming in green.
+Wander through the Squirrel Border and you will be met by an array of colours.
+From the bright pink Bergenia cordifolia 'Elephant's ears' flowering in April-May to the charming whites and yellows of the Wood anemones in March-May.
+Take a seat on one of the benches and treat yourself to a picnic, overlooked by a mischievous duo of giant squirrel-shaped topiary gleaming in green.

 Head to the front of the house, where you will find a perfect place to relax and unwind on the North Lawn.
-The grass is soft and perfectly manicured by our garden team (if you spot them, feel free give them a well-earned thanks for all their hard work).
+The grass is soft and you'll find more examples of perfectly-manicured topiary, cared for by our garden team (if you spot them, feel free give them a well-earned thanks for all their hard work).

 Lined by a wall of towering beech trees on one side and the Leeds & Liverpool canal on the other, this is the best place to take a seat and enjoy some quiet time.
 In late March-late April, the paths around here are bordered by hundreds of bluebells, making it the perfect place for unhurried walks and once-a-year photo opportunities.